Al Harrington (actor): Biography

 Al Harrington was born Tausau Ta'a on December 12, 1935, in Pago Pago, American Samoa.
 He was raised by his maternal grandmother in the village of Mapusaga in Pago Pago until he was three.
 His mother, Lela Suapaia, sent for him to join her while she was working as a nurse in Honolulu, Hawaii, USA.
-She later married Roy Milbur Harrington a native of Iron Mountain, Michigan, who had come to Honolulu as a serviceman with the US Army.
+She later married Roy Milbur Harrington, a native of Iron Mountain, Michigan, who had come to Honolulu as a serviceman with the US Army.
 The elder Harrington later became a member of the Honolulu Police Department.
 However, it was not until Al Harrington's sophomore year in high school that he took his stepfather's last name.

 He excelled at theater and American football at Punahou School, where he was a member of the class of 1954.
 He participated in several productions at the school while at the same time wowed people on the football field.
 He led his team to the league championships at Honolulu Stadium and was the first high school football All-American to come out of Hawaii.

-Before transferring to Stanford University, Al attended Menlo College, a private business school location in Atherton, CA, from 1954-1955, where he was close friends with the soon to be Kingston Trio's Nick Reynolds ‘56 and Bob Shane ‘56.
+Before transferring to Stanford University, Al attended Menlo College, a private business school location in Atherton, CA, from 1954 to 1955, where he was close friends with the soon to be Kingston Trio's Nick Reynolds ‘56 and Bob Shane ‘56.
 Al Harrington then went on to play for Stanford University, where he aspired to become a drama major.
 Unfortunately, there was some opposition to minority drama majors there.
 When he graduated in 1958 with a B.A. in History, the Baltimore Colts were interested in him.
 However, it did not offer the kind of money American professional football teams now offer, so he returned to Honolulu.
 Also, in order to pay for his tuition, he would work as a Polynesian dancer.
 It was this interesting occupation that led to an appearance on the game show To Tell the Truth.